Uşaklı Höyük: History

+Late Bronze Age

+Hittite period

 In Area A, remains of monumental Hittite temple dated to the Late Bronze Age (14th-12th centuries BC) were exposed.

 Hittite palace

 In Area D, to the south of the acropolis, a Hittite palace was discovered.
 This has been labelled as Building III.
 According to the results of geomagnetic surveys, this Building III extends 65 meters from west to east and 20 meters from north to south.

 In 2019, the excavations of the palace were expanded to the west and east, and they brought to light numerous other rooms.
 The excavators found that all rooms appeared empty, so the building was probably abandoned and cleared out in a planned manner.
 The destruction by fire, the traces of which are detectable everywhere, probably occurred afterwards.